BaoPham92/js-intro/readme.md

 * Why would you say a particular feature is "run" by Javascript instead of, say, CSS?

 ### Findings
-- Interactivity
+- #### Interactivity
-  - Click something, something happens.
+  - Javascript defines behavior on a webpage, what happens you interact with it.
+  - Data changes in response to user actions
     - Like: increment Like counter.
     - Comment: submit comment, appended to post.
-  - Javascript defines what happens on a page depending on how you interact with it.
-- No Refreshes / User Experience
+- #### No Refreshes / User Experience (or UX)
   - When I click a cookie, CC is able to increment and update the counter on the page without a hard refresh.
   - When I comment on a post, Facebook is able to process my new comment and render it on the page without refreshing the entire page.
     - Gives the page a much smoother user experience compared to a static page that doesn't have this sort of functionality.
+    - Imagine if Cookie Clicker just had an infinite number of static pages, one page for each quantity of cookies (html for 1 cookie, for 2 cookies, for 3 cookies, ... ∞ cookies...)
+      - This would be terrible
-- Communication with a server
+- #### Communication with Servers
-  - Javascript is somehow telling a server that (a) a user has done something, (b) save that interaction and (c) display the results of that interaction to all other users.
+  - Javascript is somehow telling a server:
+    0. That a user has taken a particular action (clicked a cookie, submitted a form, posted a post)
+    0. To store some data associated with that interaction with the webpage (cookie quantity, form data, contents of a post)
+    0. To display the results of that user-website interaction (updated cookie quantity, new user account log-in, new post on everyone's feed)

 This is not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.